zdtsw/olm-docs/content/en/docs/best-practices/channel-naming.md

 If your operator bundles do not specify a default channel, a default channel will be picked by OLM based on the lexical ordering of the channels you have specified.
-For example, if your bundles specified channels of candidate and stable, then candidate would be picked based solely on the names chosen and character ordering (e.g. ‘p’ comes before ‘s’).
+For example, if your bundles specified channels of preview and stable, then preview would be picked based solely on the names chosen and character ordering (i.e ‘p’ comes before ‘s’).
 Dependency resolution is described in more detail [here][dependency-resolution].

 ### Deploying Operators from Channels